chase-west/ProteinCrafter/README.md

 # Contact
 For any inquiries or feedback, please contact Chase at (chasewestbusiness@gmail.com).

-Thank you for using High Protein Recipe Finder.
+Thank you for using ProteinCrafter.
 Enjoy your culinary adventures and stay healthy! 🍽🥦🥩